-PIRSA Fisheries and Aquaculture to determine the economic inputs the SA aquaculture industry is providing to SA and national economies in terms of direct and indirect employment, farm gate value, direct business turnover and flow on effects from processing, transport, retail and food sectors in alignment with Strategic Planning for SA and PIRSA Strategic Directions.
+PIRSA Fisheries and Aquaculture to determine the economic inputs the SA aquaculture industry is providing to SA and national economies in terms of direct and indirect employment, farm gate value, direct business turnover and flow on effects from processing, transport, retail and food sectors in alignment with PIRSA Strategic Directions.
 PIRSA Fisheries and Aquaculture engages a contractor to provide this service.
 A summary of these data are supplied to Australian Bureau of Agricultural and Resource Economics and Sciences (ABARES), on an annual basis for collation of the Australian fisheries and aquaculture statistics report.